allyourbankarebelongtous/pleb-vpn/README.md

 to connect to thunderhub, have the WireGuard client activated on your phone and enter ip.ip.ip.ip:3010 on your phone's browser.
 To access the blitz api, enter ip.ip.ip.ip.
-To configure Zeus to connect over WireGuard, uncheck tor and enter your WireGuard ip in place of the tor address. _(Note: Because the connection is secured by WireGuard there is no need to enable ssl encryption, but you can anyways if you download the cert and install it on your phone.
-You will need to re-create the cert first to ensure it includes your WireGuard IP)._ Here's a screenshot of me accessing the blitz api via WireGuard on my phone using the 10.0.0.0 IP shown above:
+To configure Zeus to connect over WireGuard, uncheck tor and enter your WireGuard ip in place of the tor address.

+_Note: Because the connection is secured by WireGuard there is no need to enable ssl encryption, but you can anyways if you download the cert and install it on your phone.
+You will need to re-create the cert first to ensure it includes your WireGuard IP.
+This can be done by either using the Raspiblitz Menu, going to CONNECT and then RESET, which will also reset your macaroons (you will have to reconnect any mobile wallets or other apps which use macaroons), or by deleting /mnt/hdd/lnd/tls.cert and /mnt/hdd/lnd/tls.key, restarting lnd, and restarting nginx._

+Here's a screenshot of me accessing the blitz api via WireGuard on my phone using the 10.0.0.0 IP shown above:
 ![BlitzAPIWireGuardAccess](pictures/blitzapiwireguardaccess.png)